rahijalali/cli/README.md

 ## Overview

-This is a website for a hair and beauty salon.
+This is a website for a hair and beauty salon. this is for a uni project.

 ## Getting Started